Innovative solutions for insurtech, digital insurers and takaful operators (DITO)

 This is an indication that there is a market need and strong growth potential for the insurtech companies and Digital Insurance platforms in Malaysia.

-What does it take to be a successful insurtech company or DITO?
+What does it take to thrive as an insurtech company or DITO?

 Unique value proposition

-Create unique and differentiating value propositions by understanding customer needs to differentiate from other traditional / established digital player as well as enhancing customer user experience.
+Create unique value by understanding customer needs—and differentiate from traditional players while enhancing the user experience.

 Adoption of transformative technology